Table of Contents[Hide][Show]

 $ factor 42 42: 2 3 7

-– Compress and Decompress Files
+76. zip and unzip – Compress and Decompress Files

-command compresses files into a .zip
+The zip command compresses files into a .zip archive, and unzip extracts them.

 Example (compress):